Srihar1-raman/qurseAI/md/RATE_LIMITING_IMPLEMENTATION.md

 - [ ] Test missing env vars (should fail fast with clear error)
 - [ ] Verify type safety in all new functions

+**Guardrails (Phase 7):**
+- All new types live in `lib/types.ts`; no `any`.
+- Env vars validated at startup; fail fast if missing Redis URL/token or HMAC secret.
+- Keep function signatures typed; avoid console.log in prod paths.

 ### Phase 8: Cleanup & Polish (3-4 hours)

 **Tasks:**